auth0/docs/articles/connections/social/docomo.md

 connection: Docomo
 image: /media/connections/daccount.png
 seo_alias: docomo
-description: How to obtain a Client ID and Client Secret for Docomo dAccount.
+description: Learn how to add login functionality to your app with Docomo dAccount.
+You will need to obtain a Client Id and Client Secret for Docomo.
 toc: true
 index: 7
 topics: